 5. Keep copies and other places to store records

 You should already be in the habit of backing up your work; do the same with your records.
 Don’t rely on your invoicing software to keep track of everything.
 Whether you photocopy, print, download, store in the cloud, or store on your computer’s local storage, you’ll want to keep extra records and copies of anything about an invoice.
 In case technology fails, you’ll have a backup ready to send.

 Since some of the “clients” or gigs have been one-offs (or ask me to use their invoice templates), I use an external spreadsheet to keep track of when I send out an invoice, when I get paid, and if there are any complications.
 I developed my system of labeling invoices by [Year]-[Number] and using color-coded labels to know the status of payment.
 Research and develop your own record keeping system that suits your needs.

 Haven’t heard from a client in a while despite sending that invoice a month ago?
 It’s time to follow up.
 It was time to follow up a day or two after you sent it to see that they received it.
 Some people recommend picking up the phone and calling clients to make sure, but play it by ear.
 Always be polite and friendly with your clients during follow-ups, especially if it’s been over a month since you sent them an email.
 This is another reason to use invoicing and accounting software: plenty of software allow you to send friendly reminders that an invoice is due soon or that an invoice is overdue.

-And… that’s about it, folks!
-Remember to cross the T’s and dot the I’s, review your invoices carefully and pray there are no complications.
+That’s it, folks!
+Remember to cross the T’s and dot the I’s, review your invoices carefully, and pray there are no complications.